guillaume-chevalier/Awesome-Deep-Learning-Resources/README.md

 - [Sequence to Sequence Learning with Neural Networks](http://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf) - 4 stacked LSTM cells of 1000 hidden size with reversed input sentences, and with beam search, on the WMT’14 English to French dataset
 - [Exploring the Limits of Language Modeling](https://arxiv.org/pdf/1602.02410.pdf) - Nice recursive models using word-level LSTMs on top of a character-level CNN using an overkill amount of GPU power
 - [Exploring the Depths of Recurrent Neural Networks with Stochastic Residual Learning](https://cs224d.stanford.edu/reports/PradhanLongpre.pdf) - Basically, residual connections can be better than stacked RNNs in the presented case of sentiment analysis
 - [Neural Machine Translation by Jointly Learning to Align and Translate](https://arxiv.org/pdf/1409.0473.pdf) - Attention mechanism for LSTMs!
 Mostly, figures and formulas and their explanations revealed to be useful to me.
+I gave a talk on that paper [here](https://www.youtube.com/watch?v=QuvRWevJMZ4).
 - [Show, Attend and Tell: Neural Image Caption Generation with Visual Attention](https://arxiv.org/pdf/1502.03044.pdf) - LSTMs' attention mechanisms on CNNs feature maps does wonders
 - [Effective Approaches to Attention-based Neural Machine Translation](https://arxiv.org/pdf/1508.04025.pdf) - Exploring different approaches to attention mechanisms
 - [Neural Turing Machines](https://arxiv.org/pdf/1410.5401v2.pdf) - Outstanding for letting a neural network learn an algorithm with seemingly good generalization over long time dependencies.
 Sequences recall problem.